Jupiter Hell on Steam - User reviews, Price & Information

 True Roguelike.
 Turn-based shooter.
 Permadeath.
 Tribute to the sci-fi classics of the Golden VHS era.
 Successor to DRL.
 Just you and your gun against hordes of horrors and monstrosities.
 Give them hell to the rhythm of heavy metal.

-Jupiter Hell is a rogue-like, turn-based and traditional roguelike game developed by ChaosForge and published by Hyperstrange.
+Jupiter Hell is a rogue-like, turn-based and strategy game developed by ChaosForge and published by Hyperstrange.

-Released on August 05th 2021 is available on Windows, MacOS and Linux in 3 languages: English, German and Polish.
+Released on August 05th 2021 is available on Windows and MacOS in 3 languages: English, German and Polish.

 The Steam community has classified Jupiter Hell into these genres: